CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 ### <a name="plg-panel"></a>Social Panel \[Pc\]\[Pro\]

-<div class="uk-alert uk-alert-warning">Note: The Panel plugin is no longer under active development.
+<div class="uk-alert uk-alert-warning">The Panel plugin is no longer under active development.
 For a more flexible, modern and mobile friendly alternative try the CoalaWeb Tabs module.</div>

 <div class="uk-alert">Social Panel needs jQuery to function correctly.
 If you don't already have it loaded use the System - <em>CW Gears</em> plugin.</div>